kitykity/dotw/README.md

 Download the .zip file from Twitter, and unzip it into a folder called "dotw" in your home directory (i.e. /Users/kitykity/dotw).

-Copy the dotw.bash script from this page into the "dotw" folder.
+Copy the dotw.bash listed above into the directory called dotw that you made earlier.

-Make it executable, and run it ( ./dotw.bash ).
+$ cd /Users/fred/dotw

+$ chmod 700 dotw.bash

+$ ./dotw.bash

+That's it!
 Enjoy!